nicholsons/comp0034_week5/exercises/2_multi_page_dash_app.md

 `app.layout` provides a sort of template for pages in the app.

 ### app1.py
-This is the covid 19 dashboard app from the previous activity.
+This is the recycling dashboard app from the previous activity.
 The changes are:
 - app is created in app.py and is added as an import and the previous code to create the app in app1.py has been deleted
-## Add a third app
-Create a new app called app3.
-You can create your own or copy one of the sample pages in the Dash documentation.
-Add a link to the index.py for app3.

-## Create a navigation bar
+## TASK: Create a navigation bar
 Refer to the [Dash bootstrap components documentation for nav bar](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/navbar/) for more options and alternatives.

 Using bootstrap styling the following code would create a navbar: